XisHungry/Text-File-Transfer/README.md

 Refer to my documentation link

 ## 4. Results
-RVIZ interface would display the current map location.
-As the drone moves, the map would be updated in real time.
+Sender would continously send the text file while the Reciever would recieve it.

 ## 5. Built with:
-- C++
+- Python

 ## 6. Credits and Contact
-Full credits goes to: https://github.com/NickL77/RPLidar_Hector_SLAM

 Feel free to contact me regarding any questions

 >>Ian: ianlim0309@gmail.com